codica2/timebot/docs.md

             {
               "data": {
-                "id": "232",
+                "id": "304",
                 "type": "teams",
                 "attributes": {
-                  "name": "Baby Legs",
+                  "name": "King Jellybean",
-                  "description": "Having a family doesn't mean that you stop being an individual."
+                  "description": "It's fine, everything is fine.
+Theres an infinite number of realities Morty and in a few dozen of those I got lucky and turned everything back to normal."
                 },
                 "relationships": {
                   "projects": {